 During and just after pregnancy, high levels of steroids in the blood, together with a tendency to be lacking in iron (anaemia), can cause a feeling of muscle tiredness.
 This is normal in pregnancy and whilst some exercise is still sensible, when pregnant you need to be particularly careful when exercising.
 Remember you are carrying a weight on the front.
 This can lead to lower back pain if you don't adapt what you do to take account of your altered posture.

 Many chronic diseases commonly cause muscle weakness.
 In some conditions this is due to reduced blood and nutrient supply to muscles:

-Peripheral vascular disease: this is caused by narrowing of the arteries, usually due to the build-up of cholesterol.
+Peripheral arterial disease: this is caused by narrowing of the arteries, usually due to the build-up of cholesterol.
 It's linked to smoking and diet.
-The blood suppply to the muscles is slowed and this becomes particularly noticeable with exercise, as it can't keep up with the demand.
-Pain is often more noticeable than weakness, but both can be a problem.
+The blood supply to the muscles is slowed and this becomes particularly noticeable with exercise, as it can't keep up with the demand.
+Pain is often more noticeable than weakness but both can be a problem.

 Heart disease - particularly heart failure: this can cause easy tiring of the muscles through a reduction in blood supply at times of high demand.
 This is because the heart is unable to keep up with the increased requirements of the exercising muscles, as it can't pump blood as effectively as it should.